Apr 15, 2022

 SARAH: [laughs]

-JOSEPH TARTARO: And then I thought, “This might lead to a funny scenario.”
+JOSEPH TARTARO: You know, and then I thought, "This might lead to a funny scenario."

-SIMON: Because if some programmer had done a sloppy job, it was possible the DMV’s computers would mistake the word "null” for the symbol null.
-And they did, he wondered ...
+SIMON: Because being a hacker and all, Joseph knew that if some programmer had done a sloppy job, the DMV's computers might mistake the word "null" for the symbol null.
+And if they did, he wondered ...

 JOSEPH TARTARO: Can I get a ticket? [laughs]

-SIMON: With this license plate, some sloppy code and a bit of luck, he’d be effectively invisible.
-So he ordered the plate, bolted it to his car and discovered that he was right, that yes, the DMV’s computers were terribly programmed—just not in the way that he had hoped.
+SIMON: With this license plate, some bad code and a bit of luck, he'd be effectively invisible.
+So he ordered the plate, bolted it to his car and discovered that he was right, that yes, the DMV's computers were poorly programmed—just not in the way that he had hoped.

 JOSEPH TARTARO: Um ...